 Pneumonitis is a type of inflammation (swelling) in lung tissue that’s most common in the first 100 days after transplant.
 But some lung problems can happen much later – even 2 or more years after transplant.

 Pneumonia caused by infection happens more often, but pneumonitis may be caused by radiation, graft-versus-host disease, or chemo rather than germs.
 It’s caused by damage to the areas between the cells of the lungs (called interstitial spaces).

-Pneumonitis can be severe, especially if total body irradiation was given with chemo as part of the conditioning treatment.
+Pneumonitis can be severe, especially if total body irradiation was given with chemo as part of the pre-transplant (conditioning) treatment.
 Chest x-rays will be taken in the hospital to watch for pneumonitis as well as pneumonia.
 Some doctors will do breathing tests every few months if you have graft-versus-host disease (see next section).

 You should report any shortness of breath or changes in your breathing to your doctor or transplant team right away.
 There are many other types of lung and breathing problems that also need to be handled quickly.